Heads up, homeowners: Mortgage rates hit lowest point since November!

 Being in the right place at the right time is half of being 'lucky" in investing and financing.
 Your "luck" is in your hands right now.

 Today's mortgage rates are a moving target, changing frequently, but trending lower.
-If you have an interest rate you'd like to improve on, now's the time to contact a few lenders and see what's available to you.Click to see today's rates (Sep 23rd, 2017)
+If you have an interest rate you'd like to improve on, now's the time to contact a few lenders and see what's available to you.Verify your new rate (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.